firesidefiction/firesidefiction.github.io/submissions.md

 Fireside holds a submissions period for each upcoming issue of _Fireside Quarterly_.
 In 2020, Fireside will be open to submissions for short stories during the following periods:

-We have no upcoming submissions dates announced for the moment.
-Please [subscribe to our newsletter](https://firesidefictioncompany.us7.list-manage.com/subscribe/post?u=0c60ee4cf297215c61d55e861&amp;id=afc8f5cf09) if you'd like to be the first to find out about our future submissions dates.
-During open submissions periods, there will be a form on this page for uploading your submission.

-- **June 15, 2020 to June 19, 2020**<br/>Submissions period for the Spring 2021 Issue
+- **June 15, 2020 to June 19, 2020**<br/>Submissions period for the Spring 2021 Issue, edited by Ryan Boyd.

 - **August 24, 2020 to August 28, 2020**<br/>Submissions period for the Summer 2021 Issue

 - **November 30, 2020 to December 4, 2020**<br/>Submissions period for the Autumn 2021 Issue

+During open submissions periods, there will be a form on this page for uploading your submission.

+We have no additional upcoming submissions dates announced for the moment.
+Please [subscribe to our newsletter](https://firesidefictioncompany.us7.list-manage.com/subscribe/post?u=0c60ee4cf297215c61d55e861&amp;id=afc8f5cf09) if you'd like to be the first to find out about our future submissions dates.

 ---